petergondi/elevator/HELP.md

 - Note
 1) Ensure you create a new elevator before making a call
-2) You can configure the number of floors in the properties config file
+2) You can configure the number of floors in the properties  file